Hanoi to celebrate 20 years of winning title “City for peace”

-Hanoi (VNA) – A wide range of activities will be held to celebrate 20 years since Hanoi was recognised as a “City for peace” by UNESCO (July 16, 1999), said Deputy Director of the municipal Department of Culture and Sports Bui Thi Thu Hien told the press on July 9.
+A wide range of activities will be held to celebrate 20 years since Hanoi was recognised as a “City for peace” by UNESCO (July 16, 1999).

-A meeting will take place at Ly Thai To flower garden near Hoan Kiem Lake on July 13 with the attendance of Party and State leaders as well as delegates both at home and abroad.
+The municipal Department of Culture and Sports told the press that a meeting will take place at Ly Thai To flower garden near Hoan Kiem Lake on July 13.

 At this event, Hanoi will mobilise nearly 10,000 people to join a walk for peace, and organise a street festival to create a picture of cultural diversity and promote Hanoi as a destination of peace, friendship and cooperation.